Open Content

 Below are some of the powerful tools that can make your online research process easier and more productive:

-LibKey Nomad: A browser extension available for Chrome, Firefox, Edge, Safari, Vivaldi and Brave.
+Claremont LibKey: A browser extension available for many popular browsers, including Chrome, Firefox, Edge, Safari, Vivaldi and Brave.
 Once you add it to your browser, as you conduct searches and do research on the open web it will automatically provide instant links to the full text of articles to which the Library subscribes or to OA alternatives (using Unpaywall data).
-After you install LibKey Nomad you will be prompted to select your subscribing institution.
-Select: “The Claremont Colleges Library”.
-Once you do this it will be saved and you’re all set.
-View some FAQs about LibKey.
+After installing Claremont LibKey, you’ll be asked to choose your subscribing institution.
+Select ‘The Claremont Colleges Library’.
+Once selected, it will be saved and you’re ready to go.
+View our Claremont LibKey FAQ for more information.

 EndNote Click (formerly Koperino).
 A service that provides a pathway to skip paywalls, logins and redirects.
 It helps you get to your full-text PDF faster.
 Access millions of research paper PDFs in one click on Web of Science, Meta, PubMed, arXiv, Scopus and thousands more academic websites.
 Save time navigating paywalls, logins and redirects.
 It will also help you get to your full-text PDFs faster by securely connecting you to your library’s journal subscriptions and open access content.
 Once you have the PDF, you can easily export it to your favorite reference management tool or download it to your desktop.
 EndNote Click also integrates with Mendeley, EndNote, Dropbox and Zotero.
 Available in most browsers including Chrome and Firefox.